Decentralized Charging of Plug-In Electric Vehicles with Distribution Feeder Overload Control: Conclusion

 \section{Conclusion}

-In this paper we addressed the question of overload control on the distribution feeders of a distribution network that is being used in charging PEVs.
-We proposed two different (sub-) gradient optimization methods for the overload control problem -- one based on cost (penalty) minimization and another based on primal-dual approach -- both of which are amenable to distributed implementation.
+In this paper we addressed the question of overload control on the feeders of a distribution network that is being used in charging PEVs.
+We proposed two different (sub-) gradient optimization methods for the overload control problem -- one based on cost (penalty) minimization and another based on primal-dual approach -- both of which are amenable to distributed implementation through back-and-forth communication between the utility (aggregator) and the PEVs.
 We showed theoretically that the iterative algorithms based on both approaches converge to attain near-optimal load variance while ensuring that the feeders are not overloaded.
-In simulations, we observed that while both algorithms are quite effective in controlling feeder overload, the primal-dual algorithm attains slightly better load variance than the cost-minimization based approach.
+The cost-based approach requires that the step size be smaller than a certain system-dependent threshold, to ensure convergence.
+The primal-dual approach does not require a specific upper bound on the step size, although the degree of approximation depends linearly on the step-size in addition to other system parameters.
+In simulations, we observed that while both overload control methods are quite effective in controlling feeder overload.
+The primal-dual approach seems slightly better in terms of maximum feeder overload control, while the cost-based approach attains faster and smoother (monotonic) convergence.

+While we discuss a best-response implementation of our algorithms in Section \ref{BestResponse}, a formal game-theoretic treatment of this problem is beyond the scope of the current work.
+In this respect, the approach that we propose differs from that in \cite{MCH10}, \cite{GKBG13}, where the PEV charging problem (without feeder overload constraints) has been analyzed as a strategic game of complete information between PEVs, and the Nash equilibrium properties of the game has been studied.
+Although it seems likely that the two approaches that we propose in this paper could be utilized (for incorporating feeder overload constraints) in such game-theoretic frameworks as well, that question remains open for further investigation.